Optinomic/optinomic-documentation/V2/Developers/api.md

     $ curl localhost:3001/signin -X POST -d 'email=admin@optinomics.com'
     {"error":"Parameter \"password\" is missing."}

-## Entities vs objects

-**Changed: all endpoints return entities**

-Depending on the context, elements such as patients, modules, etc. are returned as-is or as an entity.
-For instance, when requesting a specific patient with `/patients/42`, it is useless to return the ID 42 so the patient is returned like this:

-    {"patient":{"email":"a@b.com",...}}

-On the other hand, when requesting the watchlist with `/watchlist/1`, we need to return patient IDs so the API returns entities like this:

-    {
-      "patients": [
-        {
-          "id": 42,
-          "data": { "email": "a@b.com", ... }
-        }, ...
-      ]
-    }

-In the documentation thereafter, it will be shown with `ENTITY` and `OBJECT`.

 ## Lists as parameters

 When the following documentation specifies a parameter such as `modules` as a parameter being a list, the client should set the parameter `modules_count` to the number of items in the list and `modulesN` to the value for each item.
 For example, if `modules = ["first", "second"]`, the corresponding query string is `modules_count=2&modules0=first&modules1=second`.